 13. Watch Gliders or Fly Tandem at Torrey Pines Gliderport

-You can bring a picnic, but the Cliffhanger Cafe sandwiches here are a pretty good lunch option.
 It’s a super casual experience with usually plenty of parking in the dirt lot.
-It’s also a nice place to relax after hiking Torrey Pines State Natural Reserve or visiting Birch Aquarium.
-These attractions are also up here near UC San Diego.
+It’s located near UC San Diego, so people come for lunch after hiking at Torrey Pines State Natural Reserve or visiting Birch Aquarium.

 14. See Live Theater at La Jolla Playhouse